 You may also remember first hearing this colorful language from Nancy Pelosi several years ago when speaking to the House Democrats on passing a budget deal.
 At the time, the party was not too happy with the legislation, however, they were told to “embrace the suck”, in other words, deal with their dissatisfaction and get on with passing it.

 Why You Should Do It

-Life has it’s ups and downs as we all know.
-However, I see many people denying the downs and not willing to face them or deal with them.
+Life has its ups and downs as we all know.
+However, many people deny the downs and are unwilling to face them or deal with them.
 You can’t do that.
-You have to properly deal with whatever it is you’re going through in order to successfully come out the other end as a better person and more learned individual.
+You have to properly deal with whatever you’re going through in order to successfully come out as a better person and more learned individual.

-There’s a lot of crap to wade through when you’re going through life.
-You have to understand that it’s happening for a reason; the hard parts, the difficult times, the struggle is all teaching you what you need to know to get to the finish.
+There’s a lot of nonsense to wade through when you’re going through life.
+You have to understand that it’s happening for a reason; the hard parts, the difficult times, the struggle is all teaching you what you need to know to get to the finish line.

 Some Examples of Embracing the Suck From My Own Life

 Allow me to explain using a few examples from my own life.
 I’m not saying I’m super successful, but to get to where I am today, I’ve had to do what I hate over and over again.

 I Hate Studying

 I went to medical school and graduate school (I have an MD/MBA).
 Growing up I never had to study to do well in school; yea I was one of those kids.
 In medical school that changed, obviously.
 We had enormous amounts of material to study, memorize, regurgitate at a second’s notice and apply when trying to care for patients.

 I HAD to embrace the suck and study to survive and get through it.